BUREAU OF PUBLIC SECRETS

 During the last six years you’ve staged dozens of meaningless votes to repeal Obamacare, saying that you wanted to replace it with some superior Republican plan.
 Now is the moment of truth.
 If you don’t repeal it, you’ll have millions of people screaming at your betrayal.
 If you do repeal it, where is that wonderful plan that you somehow were never able to come up with?
 That plan is of course nonexistent, nothing but the usual simple-minded rhetoric about free markets leading to lower prices.
 Do you think that the 22 million newly insured people, many of whom voted for you, will be pleased to be deprived of their Obamacare insurance and to find themselves back in their previous situation?
 It is very unpopular (as well as very complicated) to undo benefits that people are already used to possessing.

 Moreover, note that Obamacare is essentially a Republican plan (“Romneycare”), slightly tweaked by Obama — a feeble patchwork attempt to respond to America’s severe healthcare crisis.
 Such a clumsy program is understandably not very popular.
 But Social Security and Medicare (which Paul Ryan now wants to dismantle) are by far the most popular social programs in America, and have been for decades.
-As Eisenhower famously noted, “Should any political party attempt to abolish social security, unemployment insurance, and eliminate labor laws and farm programs, you would not hear of that party again in our political history.
+As Eisenhower famously noted, “Should any political party attempt to abolish Social Security, unemployment insurance, and eliminate labor laws and farm programs, you would not hear of that party again in our political history.
 There is a tiny splinter group, of course, that believes you can do these things.
 Among them are a few Texas oil millionaires and an occasional politician or businessman from other areas.
 Their number is negligible and they are stupid.”
 Apparently their number is no longer negligible in your party.
 Are you ready to go over the cliff with them?

 Some of your base are still vehemently anti-abortion and anti-gay marriage — but most of the country isn’t.
 Are you going to try to undo reproductive rights or marriage equality nationwide?
 If not, are you going to go back to the chaos of “leaving it to the states”?